MicrosoftDocs/memdocs/memdocs/intune/fundamentals/specialty-devices-with-intune.md

 ---
 # required metadata

-title: Managing Specialty devices with Microsoft Intune
+title: Managing Specialized devices with Microsoft Intune
 titleSuffix:
-description: What are specialty devices and how can you manage them with Microsoft Intune?
+description: This article provides information about specialized devices and how can you manage them with Microsoft Intune
 keywords:
 author: Smritib17
 ms.author: smbhardwaj